 Sun loses open source diva to Intel

 Sun's open source diva has left the building.
-After seven years as Sun's most visible presence in the open source community, Danese Cooper has left the Santa Clara, California, computer maker to work on open source projects for Intel.
+After seven years as Sun's most visible presence in the open source community, Danese Cooper has left the computer maker to work on open source projects for Intel.

-With OpenSolaris now in the process of being released, it was simply time to move on, Cooper says..
+With OpenSolaris now in the process of being released, it was simply time to move on, Cooper said in an interview Friday.

-During her six-year tenure at Sun, Cooper had repeatedly pushed the company to release Java under an open-source licence, but she said Sun's ultimate reluctance to do so was not a factor in her departure.
+During her six-year tenure at Sun, Cooper had repeatedly pushed the company to release Java under an open-source license, but she said Sun's ultimate reluctance to do so was not a factor in her departure.
 "I'm not going away mad.
-I don't have any bones to pick," she says.
+I don't have any bones to pick," she said.

-Cooper will work within Intel's Channel Products Business Group, where she will report to Shane Wall, vice president and general manager of the group's channel software operation, she says.
+Cooper will work within Intel's Channel Products Business Group, where she will report to Shane Wall, vice president and general manager of the group's channel software operation, she said.

 She declined to comment what her new job would be, saying only, "I'm going to be working on open source stuff."